pulumi/docs/content/blog/deploying-a-pern-stack-application-to-aws/index.md

 tags: ["aws", "typescript", "docker"]
 ---

-In this blog post, we will explore PERN stack applications and deploy one to AWS. *PERN* is an acronym for PostgreSQL, Express, React, and Node; and a PERN stack application is a project that uses PostgreSQL, Express as an application framework, React as a user interface framework, and runs on Node.
+In this blog post, we will explore PERN stack applications and deploy one to AWS. *PERN* is an acronym for PostgreSQL, Express, React, and Node.
+A PERN stack application is a project that uses PostgreSQL, Express as an application framework, React as a user interface framework, and runs on Node.
 We will also use [Pulumi Crosswalk]({{< relref "/docs/guides/crosswalk/aws" >}}) to reduce the amount of code and provide a quick and straightforward path for deploying the application.

 <!--more-->

-The nature of the project means that it has 4 distinct tiers: a database that keeps track of our data, a stateless server that receives commands and manipulates the database, a clientside server that contains and send out the user interface code, and the internet browser that downloads that code, presents the UI, and sends requests to the stateless server.
+The nature of the project means that it has four distinct tiers: a database that keeps track of our data, a stateless server that receives commands and manipulates the database, a clientside server that contains and send out the user interface code, and the internet browser that downloads that code, presents the UI and sends requests to the stateless server.

 PERN projects have four distinct tiers: